 To reserve a family area (subject to availability), simply request one when booking.
-You can do this at any SNCB Europe station, via the SNCB Europe Contact Centre or at your travel agency.
+You can do this at any SNCB International station, via the SNCB International Contact Centre or at your travel agency.

 Finally, many railway operators regularly run temporary offers on fares, offering passengers good deals on rail travel.
 To ensure you don't miss out on these offers, we recommend you visit our website or Facebook page regularly, or sign up for our newsletter.